Siegfried Freytag: Malta, North Africa and Sicily

 On 27 June 1942, Freytag was appointed Staffelkapitän (squadron leader) of 1.
 Staffel and was transferred with this squadron to Sicily.
 From here, I./JG 77 was to escort German bomber formations attacking Malta and its sea communications.
 Freytag achieved a series of successes against Royal Air Force (RAF) fighters over the summer of 1942 that he was nicknamed the Stern von Malta (The Star of Malta).
 On 3 July Freytag was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for 50 victories.
 On 27 July Freytag led eight Bf 109s in a battle against Supermarine Spitfires, but the German formation lost three—including Freytag who ditched into the Mediterranean Sea after being shot down.
 Freytag was rescued by a seaplane.
 On 6 July Freytag shot down American Flight Sergeant Edwin Moye of No. 185 Squadron RAF, who was killed.
 By 11 October 1942 Freytag had claimed 73 aircraft destroyed.
 On this date Freytag claimed a solitary Spitfire.

 On 23 October 1942 1.
 Staffel was transferred to Egypt as the North African campaign entered its final phase.
 The British Army began the Second Battle of El Alamein and the Luftwaffe rushed in reinforcements.
 On 11 November 1942, near El Alamein, Freytag claimed two Spitfires.
 On 13 January Freytag may have shot down a Martin Baltimore.
-On 28 January he accounted for a B-26 Marauder.
+On 28 January he accounted for a Martin B-26 Marauder.
 On 1 March 1943 Freytag was promoted to Hauptmann.